jeffreys-cat/doris-pdf-generator/README.md

 ## 📌 Introduction

-This is a PDF generator from document Apache Doris Website.
+This is a PDF generator for document Apache Doris Website.

 ## ⚡ Usage